havisVh/SimuleX/README.md

    > where dataType is the type of data returned by the simulation and array of X coordinates and array of Y coordinates are the arrays of the X and Y coordinates of the trajectory of the projectile.

+so to get the final position  of the projectile, use the following code:

+    data["x"][-1]

    to plot this You can use

     from plotter import *